Q. When is your deadline?

 Q. If I haven’t submitted all the elements of my application by the deadline, what happens?

-A. We will review your application based on what we have already received, plus anything post-marked by 11:59 PM (CST), December 2.
+A. We will review your application based on what we have already received, plus anything post-marked by 11:59 PM (CST), December 1 (or the following Monday if that date falls on a weekend).

 Q. What are your average MCAT and your average GPA?